jasonm23/onlisp-markdown/onlisp.md

 on the return value.

 This very rule suggests that some side-effects are inevitable.
-Having functional programming as an ideal doesn’t imply that programs should never have side- effects.
+Having functional programming as an ideal doesn’t imply that programs should never have sideeffects.
 It just means that they should have no more than necessary.

 It may take time to develop this habit.
 One way to start is to treat the following